Waaal/BobaOS/doc/boot/Loader.md

 **L:** Long mode code flag.
 1 = defines a 64 bit code segment.
 If DB is 1 then L should always be 0.

-**Importand:**
-In long mode the content of Base, Limit and some Attributes of the GDT are ignored.
-The offset in the segment registers are always 0 and the limit is the maximum the CPU can address.

-Ignored in Access bytes:
-- RW
--A

-Ingored in Flags:
-- G
-- Reserved
 ### Interrupt Descriptor Table
 IDT is a struct which lives in memory and is used by the CPU to find interrupt handlers.
 A interrupt is a signal, send from a device to the CPU.
 If the CPU accepts a interrupt, it will stop the current task and process the interrupt.
 A IDT can have up to 256 entries.